shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-3.md

 ---
-Title : Yield Analytics 7.3
+title : Yield Analytics 7.3
-Description : Please note that we have removed the old Reports screen, you can use the ms.date : 10/28/2023 ms.custom : yield-analytics-ui
-New Reports screen for all of your old reports.
+description : Learn about the New Reports screen for all of your old reports. ms.date : 10/28/2023 ms.custom : yield-analytics-ui

 ---

-# Yield Analytics 7.3
+# Yield analytics 7.3

 Please note that we have removed the old Reports screen, you can use the New Reports screen for all of your old reports.